 He said: "As time goes by, it's becoming increasingly clear that when it comes to auto-enrolment, smaller employers are divided into planners or procrastinators.

 "While it's worrying that one in five are missing their staging date, it's also reassuring to see that a third are planning well in advance.

 "Small business owners have a lot to think about and it's easy for auto-enrolment to be put on the back burner but the fines for non-compliance are steep and missing the deadline can cause unnecessary sleepless nights."

-Employers who miss the staging date could receive a fine of £400 if they do not respond to a 28-day warning note issued after the deadline.
-After this, companies with between five and 49 employees may also be subject to a further fine of £500 per day.
+Companies that do not comply with AE will receive a fine of £400 if they do not respond to a 28-day warning note issued after the deadline.
+After this, companies with between 5 and 49 employees may also be subject to a further fine of £500 per day.